Vimlesh-Kumar/Apps_types/Apps.md

 ### How a Website works
 + A **website** is simply a collection of web pages of codes – codes that describes the layout, format and content on a page.
 + The **web server** is a internet-connected computer that receives the request for a web page sent by your browser.
 + The **browser** connects your computer to the server through an IP address.
-The IP address is obtained by translating the domain name. (this part is all done automatically by browser so we don’t have to look up the IP addresses ownself.)
+The IP address is obtained by translating the domain name(this part is all done automatically by browser so we don’t have to look up the IP addresses ownself.)
 +
 In other words, in order to display website on the Internet
 + A website